-I saw a set of questions on Focus.com about how to manage and mentor marketing interns.
+I saw a set of questions online about how to manage and mentor marketing interns.
 As I used to manage and mentor lots of consultants including interns when I worked for Deloitte, I wanted to share my 2 cents.
 The questions didn’t specify whether these were high school, college, or MBA interns, so I will assume these are college interns

 Q1) what are some tips and advice on motivating team members to mentor interns? what are some ways to encourage team members to foster their leadership and mentorship skills while utilizing the interns?

 There are four things you can do to motivate team members to mentor/use interns

 - Market interns as a free resource team members can use to lighten their load.
 Anyone would want to get free help

 - Each intern needs a designated team member mentor.
 Allow your team members to choose their interns instead of assign them one.
 This encourages the team members that volunteer first to get first picks and they get who they want.

 - Make it mandatory for everyone if you have enough interns and add their performance as a mentor part of the team member’s performance review under Leadership Potential.
 This will align incentives with your goals.

 - Provide a short training on how to best mentor / utilize interns.
 Provide examples of appropriate intern task.
 Steps to follow to provide proper mentoring.

 Q2) What are some ways to keep interns engaged and motivated in an internship program?